rbkcbefc/helm-charts/README.md

 # Verify
 Once the chart is installed, port-forward 8080 and run the test
-a. kubectl port-forward svc/mock-email-service-service 8080:8080
+1. kubectl port-forward svc/mock-email-service-service 8080:8080
-b. helm test mock-email-service
+1. helm test mock-email-service